When is 'Done' Done?

 Join Drew at the University of Michigan in Ann Arbor for the Lean Leadership program.
 This hands-on learning experience will provide critical insights into how to successfully lead an effective team and implement change at your organization.

-Learn more about the upcoming Lean Leadership course this October 2-5 in Ann Arbor.
+Learn more about upcoming Lean Leadership courses in Ann Arbor.